 - Farm Business Management: whole farm planning

-The objective of this project is to inform future outreach activities to increase cranberry grower awareness regarding on-farm conservation of native bees.
+Project Outcomes.
 The target audience for this proposal is the Wisconsin cranberry grower community.
 While individual growers are ultimately responsible for their farm management decisions, informed research and policy will help direct more sustainable and environmentally sound farming practices.
-Additional audiences that will benefit from this project are the organizations, institutions, and agencies that conduct outreach and inform policy related to the sustainable production of pollinator-dependent crops.
+Outcomes of this project are expected to change cranberry grower awareness and attitudes regarding native bees in the Wisconsin cranberry system Additional audiences that will benefit from this project are the organizations, institutions, and agencies that conduct research and inform policy related to sustainable cranberry production.

 activities ranging from pest management to the creation of new marshes.
 While this outcome may not be realized in the short duration of this project, the proposed activities will support the development of a long-term sustainable pollination management plan for cranberry growers.